Skip to main content

 • Open to all UNC undergraduates with at least second year standing and three semesters of Chinese language courses

-• UNC applications due in September, CET Beijing applications due in November
+• UNC applications due by September, CET Beijing applications due by November